 - activated for the Bachelor’s degree programme in Digital Management;

-- activated for the Bachelor’s degree programme in Engineering Physics;
+- activated for the Bachelor’s degree programme in Hospitality Innovation and e-Tourism;

 During your academic years at Ca’ Foscari, you can enrol in any activated courses for Master’s students in the Department of Management for an overall maximum credits of 42 ECTS: with regards to ECTS gained in previous academic years, taken exams with a positive outcome only will be considered.